Why a dress code is more than just fashion advice

 There are more dress codes than most people realize.
 Here are the five you’ll encounter most often at business events in the Netherlands:

 Casual.
-Anything goes, as long as it’s comfortable and neat.
+Anything goes, as long as it’s comfortable and put-together.
 Jeans: fine.
 Sneakers: fine.
 No suit required.
-Suitable for informal team activities, staff outings, or innovative corporate cultures.
+You’ll see this at informal team activities, staff outings, or in innovative corporate cultures.

 Business casual.
-More formal.
+Slightly more formal.
 Think dress pants with a shirt (no tie), a blazer, and dress shoes.
-For women: a suit or a dress.
-Typically worn for daytime seminars, conference dinners, or client events.
+For women: a suit or a dressy dress.
+Typical for daytime seminars, conference dinners, or client events.

 Business formal / cocktail.
 A (dark) suit for men, a cocktail dress, or smart evening wear for women.
-For award ceremonies, galas, or formal dinners.
+For award shows, galas, or formal dinners.
 Please specify clearly whether a tie is required.

 Black tie.
-Tuxedo or tailcoat for men; evening gown for women.
+Tuxedo or morning coat for men; evening gown for women.
 The most formal dress code.
-Used for exclusive galas, anniversary celebrations, or international events of a ceremonial nature.
-Be sure to communicate this well in advance—guests will need time to prepare.
+It is appropriate for exclusive galas, anniversary celebrations, or international events of a ceremonial nature.
+Be sure to communicate this well in advance: guests will need time to prepare.

-Dress code and company culture: the message behind the clothes
+Dress code and corporate culture: the message behind the clothes

-A company that requires its employees to dress in business attire for the annual staff party, even though they wear T-shirts to work every day, creates a sense of distance.
+Imagine this: a company asks its employees to dress in business attire for the annual staff party—even though they wear T-shirts to work every day.
+That creates a sense of distance.
 It feels like playing a role, not being yourself.
 That undermines the connection you’re actually trying to build.

-Conversely, an organization that hosts an exclusive client event but fails to specify a dress code—or specifies "casual" as the dress code—sends the message that the evening isn’t special.
-This undermines the effect you’re trying to create.
+Conversely, an organization that hosts an exclusive client event without a dress code sends the message that the evening isn’t special.
+The same applies if they specify “casual” as the dress code.
+That undermines the effect you’re trying to create.

-The best dress code aligns with three factors: the type of event, the audience you’re inviting, and your organization’s identity.
-A tech company hosting an innovation conference for external partners: smart casual, perhaps with a thematic twist.
+The best dress code should reflect the type of event, the audience you’re inviting, and your organization’s identity.
+A tech company hosting an innovation conference for external partners: smart casual, perhaps with a thematic touch.
 A law firm hosting an anniversary gala: business formal or cocktail attire.
 These aren’t arbitrary choices; they’re consistent brand signals.

 Tip: Ask yourself how you want guests to talk about the event the next day.
 That feeling starts with the dress code.